quyq/node-teamcity-api/README.md

 ```

 ## Builds
-The API provides a `builds` object to interact with Build Configurations.
+The API provides a `builds` object to interact with Build Jobs.

 ### teamcity.builds.get - Get a specific build
 ```js